csongedip/example-repo/README.md

 # Example Repository
 This is a sample repo, hello world!

-This is a second chnage.
+This is a second change.

+# What you learned
+Terminology
+ - clone
+ - repo = repository
+ - staging
+ - committing
+ - push